carlosrodlop/terraform-lib/docs/aws/AWS_Solution_Architect.md

 - `Glacier`: Cheaper choice to Archive Data.
 Retrival time configurable from minutes to hours
 - `Glacier Deep Archive`: Cheapest choice for Long-term storage of large amount of data for compliance.
 Retrival time configurable but slower than `Glacier`, strating from 12 hours.

-- Use Case: A team are planning to run analytics jobs on log files each day and require a storage solution.
+- Use Case:

+  1. A team are planning to run analytics jobs on log files each day and require a storage solution.
 The size and number of logs is unknown and data will persist for 24 hours only.
 What is the MOST cost-effective solution?
      - S3 standard is the best choice in this scenario for a short term storage solution.
 In this case the size and number of logs is unknown and it would be difficult to fully assess the access patterns at this stage.
 Therefore, using S3 standard is best as it is cost-effective, provides immediate access, and there are no retrieval fees or minimum capacity charge per object.
+  2. A video production company is planning to move some of its workloads to the AWS Cloud.
+The company will require around 5 TB of storage for video processing with the maximum possible I/O performance.
+They also require over 400 TB of extremely durable storage for storing video files and 800 TB of storage for long-term archival.
+Which combinations of services should a Solutions Architect use to meet these requirements?
+     - Amazon EC2 instance store for maximum performance, Amazon S3 for durable data storage, and Amazon S3 Glacier for archival storage.

 #### Sharing S3 buckets Across Accounts